Dining Out in Thailand

 It also had seating upstairs, which I assume would offer better views.

 I started with a green papaya salad, which was absolutely delicious – pungent, tangy, crisp.
+Have I ever had better?

 When the fried noodles with vegetables and chicken arrived, however, I couldn’t believe they came out of the same kitchen.